curious-odd-man/RgxGen/ai/120-dollar-caret-support/03-implementation-optimization-summary-prompt.md

 ## 11. Relevant Existing Patterns in Codebase

 - **Visitor pattern:** The codebase uses `GenerationVisitor`, `NotMatchingGenerationVisitor`, `UniqueGenerationVisitor`, `UniqueValuesCountingVisitor`.
-The optimizer could be implemented as a special visitor that rewrites the tree, or as a standalone recursive transformer.
+These are currently used to generate patterns from Node trees.

-- **`DefaultTreeBuilder`:** Builds the node tree from the regex string.
+- **`PathGraphBuilder`:** a visitor that creates a graph representation for node tree.
 Understanding its output structure is essential before writing the optimizer.

-- **`NodeTreeBuilder` interface:** The builder abstraction — the tree it produces is what the optimizer consumes.
+- **`DefaultTreeBuilder`:** Builds the node tree from the regex string.

 ---

 ## 12. Quick Reference: Anchor Rules Summary